 The agenda for meetings of the Compensation Committee is determined by its Chairman with the assistance of the Chairman of the Board and the Company's Secretary.
 Compensation Committee meetings are regularly attended by several of the Company's officers, including the Chief Executive Officer.
 Independent advisors and the Company's legal, accounting and human resources departments support the Compensation Committee in fulfilling its responsibilities.
-The Compensation Committee has authority under its charter to retain, approve fees for, and terminate independent advisors as it deems necessary to assist in the fulfillment of its responsibilities.
-For more detail on the Compensation Committee, including its role, see "Compensation Discussion & Analysis" and also "Compensation Committee Report" below.
+The Compensation Committee has sole authority under its charter to retain, compensate and terminate independent advisors as it deems necessary to assist in the fulfillment of its responsibilities.
+For more detail on the Compensation Committee, including its role, see "Compensation Discussion & Analysis" and "Compensation Committee Report" below.

 None of the individuals serving on the Compensation Committee has ever been an officer or employee of the Company.
-The Board has determined that all of the members of the Compensation Committee satisfy the independence requirements of the NYSE corporate governance listing standards.
+The Board has determined that all of the members of the Compensation Committee satisfy the independence requirements of the NYSE corporate governance listing standards and SEC requirements.
 Additionally, all of the members of the Compensation Committee qualify as "non-employee directors" for purposes of SEC requirements, and as "outside directors" for purposes of Section 162(m) of the Internal Revenue Code.

-The Compensation Committee met four times in 2012 to discuss, among other items, the salaries, bonuses and other compensation of the senior executive officers and other key employees of the Company, including the Chief Executive Officer and Chairman of the Board.
-The Committee also acted by unanimous written consent on two occasions in 2012.
+The Compensation Committee met four times in 2014 to discuss, among other items, the salaries, bonuses and other compensation of the senior executive officers and other key employees of the Company, including the Chief Executive Officer and Chairman of the Board.
 All of the members attended at least 75% of the Compensation Committee meetings.